What is the Community Infrastructure Levy (CIL)?

 How is the levy collected?

 The levy’s charges become due from the date of commencement of a chargeable development.
 When planning permission is granted, the Council will issue a liability notice setting out the amount of the levy and the payment procedure.
 Once a Commencement Notice has been received, the Council will issue a Demand Notice.
-This will detail who is liable for payment, confirm the amount payable as well as any reliefs or surcharges and it will also specify the dates and instalment amounts (if East Cambs' Instalment Policy has been triggered) on which payments are due.
+This will detail who is liable for payment, confirm the amount payable as well as any reliefs or surcharges and it will also specify the dates and instalment amounts (if East Cambs' Instalment Policy (PDF) has been triggered) on which payments are due.
 Where the Instalment Policy does not apply, the chargeable amount must be paid in full within 60 days of the notified or deemed commencement date of the chargeable development.

 Can CIL be paid in instalments?